loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 intuistionistic logic, where, rather than proposition being truth statements, they represent _resources_, meaning propositions are objects that can be modified into other objects.
-Linear logic models the problems of shared and mutable data, both of which are of critical importance in system-level programming, as well as alleviating the need of a garbage collector.
+Linear logic models the problems of shared and mutable data, both of which are of critical importance in system-level programming.

-#green_text[
-  System-Level Functional Language (SLFL) is a language based on Girard's linear #todo[Should PLL be referenced here too?] logic created by Jean-Philippe Bernardy.
+System-Level Functional Language (SLFL) is a language based on Girard's linear #todo[Should PLL be referenced here too?] logic created by Jean-Philippe Bernardy #todo[Is this a correct and clear message of reality?].
 SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for higher-level functional languages.
-  The main purpose of this thesis would be to create a compiler for SLFL, as well as extending the language adding useful features, while making sure that those features work in the context of linear types.
+The main purpose of this thesis would be to create a compiler for SLFL, as well as extending the language adding useful features, while making sure that those features work in the context of linear types. #todo[Move to "transition paragraph"]
-]

 /*
     #red_text[